sparkflows/sparkflows-docs/docs/user-guide/connectors/jdbc.rst

 JDBC Processor Configuration
 ----------------------------

 Below are the configuration details of the ReadJDBC Processor.
 It uses the provided JDBC Connection for reading from the PostgreSQL database.
-On clicking on `Refresh Schema`, Fire Insights gets the schema of the table from PostgreSQL and populates the entries.
+On clicking on `Refresh Schema`, Sparkflows gets the schema of the table from PostgreSQL and populates the entries.

 .. figure:: ../../_assets/user-guide/jdbc_config.PNG
    :alt: JDBC Processor Dialog